andreprid0/AMME5710MajorProjectTeamC/README.md

+License Plate Recognition System!

-Classic computer vision pipeline to find a plate, split characters, and predict them with a cached model.
+Pipeline to find a plate, split characters, and predict them with a cached model.
 Main scripts live in the repo root.
 Training code and synthetic data are in subfolders.

 What it will do: